ahlarsson/PROHI-anla8121/README.md

   - A chart showing a Happiness Score
   - A data table with synthetic data, displaying Flavours statistic.

 ![Dashboard](assets/screenshot4.png)

 - **About page:**
   - Displays my name
-  - Contains a 100–150 word Markdown summary describing the DSHI project
+  - Contains a 100–150 word Markdown summary describing the DSHI project.

 ![About](assets/screenshot2.png)